njameral/Ameral_Lab_Notebook/_posts/2021-04-15-Bead-Clean-and-Digestions.md

 April 22nd, 2021: Bead Clean Plate A and Digestions Plates A and B

-  Bead clean plate A, followed steps above.
+  Bead clean plate A, followed steps above

   Digestions plates A and B
-  Plates A and C have 74 – n = 74*1.05=78 (n = 156 for both plates)
+  Plates A and B have 74 – n = 74*1.05=78 (n = 156 for both plates)

     Plates A and B master mix of enzymes o	8μl Cutsmart Buffer (10X)  * n = 1248